genropy/genropy_saved/docs/genro/webpage_elements/widgets/form/db/filteringselect.rst

 			class GnrCustomWebPage(object):
 				def main(self,root,**kwargs):
-					fb = root.formbuilder(datapath='test2',cols=2)
-					fb.filteringSelect(value='^sports',
+					root.filteringSelect(value='^sport',
 					                     values="""SC:Soccer,BK:Basket,HK:Hockey,
 					                               TE:Tennis,BB:Baseball,SB:Snowboard""")

-	Pay attention not to confuse ``value`` with ``values``: ``value`` is used to allocate user data in a well determined :ref:`genro-datapath`, while ``values`` is used to fill the filteringSelect.
+	.. note:: Pay attention not to confuse ``value`` with ``values``: ``value`` is used to allocate user data in a well determined :ref:`genro-datapath`, while ``values`` is used to fill the filteringSelect.

-	Warning: unlike Dojo, actually filteringSelect doesn't warn user for its wrong insertion.
+	.. warning:: Unlike Dojo, actually filteringSelect doesn't warn user for its wrong insertion.
 You can add a warning for the user through a "validate" attribute (see :ref:`genro-validations`).

-	Let's see a demo:

-	#NISO add online demo!

-	.. _filteringSelect-attributes:
+	.. _filteringSelect_attributes:

 Attributes
 ==========